RussTedrake/manipulation/Deepnote.md

-docker build -f setup/docker/Dockerfile -t russtedrake/manipulation:$(git rev-parse --short HEAD) . docker push russtedrake/manipulation:$(git rev-parse --short HEAD) echo russtedrake/manipulation:$(git rev-parse --short HEAD)
+docker build -f setup/docker/Dockerfile -t russtedrake/manipulation:$(git rev-parse --short HEAD) . docker push russtedrake/manipulation:$(git rev-parse --short HEAD) echo russtedrake/manipulation:$(git rev-parse --short HEAD) python3 htmlbook/publish_to_deepnote.py $(git rev-parse --short HEAD) echo "Remember to log on to deepnote and build the dockerfile in any one of the notebooks"
 ```
   - I am working on adding github integration for the docker.
 See [#147](https://github.com/RussTedrake/manipulation/issues/147).
 - Open the deepnote project, and